Language:

 • Choice depends on rank, college availability, and specialization interest

-Step 5: Study core engineering subjects
+Step 5: Once in a BTech program, study core engineering subjects

-• Mechanical systems, electronics, programming, control systems
+• Mathematics, Mechanical systems, electronics, programming,

-• Robotics-specific modules in later semesters
+• Robotics-specific modules typically come in later semesters

 Step 6: Gain practical exposure